-- Remain calm; avoid eye contact - Do not risk your safety or that of others nearby - Obey instructions; do exactly what is asked NO HEROICS - Call Police on 111 - Police may ask you the following questions: - Clothing and jewellery worn - Ethnicity and gender - Physical features, eg height, hair colour and length, build (thin, athletic, solid, large, etc) - Other features: Scars, tattoos, voice if it was distinctive, did they walk with a limp, etc - Any weapons used or seen - Anything touched or taken - Escape method and direction - Offender vehicle details (make, model, colour, registration number if known) - If practicable to do so call Campus Security (Unisafe), state "armed hold-up" - Ask all witnesses to remain until Police arrive and interview them - Restrict access to the area until the arrival of Police or Campus Security (Unisafe) - Do not touch anything at all within the scene.
+- Remain calm; avoid eye contact - Do not risk your safety or that of others nearby - Obey instructions; do exactly what is asked NO HEROICS - Call Police on 111 - Police may ask you to observe and ask you questions when safe to do so - Clothing and jewellery worn - Ethnicity and gender - Physical features, e.g. height, hair colour and length, build (thin, athletic, solid, large, etc.). - Other features: scars, tattoos, voice if it was distinctive, did they walk with a limp, etc. - Any weapons used or seen - Anything touched or taken - Escape method and direction - Offender vehicle details (make, model, colour, registration number if known) - Request all witnesses to remain until Police arrive and interview them - Restrict access to the area until the arrival of the Police - Do not touch anything at all within the scene.